macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 * A very simple Ray Caster implementation.
 * Shapes such as planes, spheres and triangles.
 * Lights such as point lights.
-* Textures such as normal color textures.
+* Textures such as solid- and decal textures.
 * Texture mapping such as spherical texture mapping.
 * A simple camera for walking around in the scene.
+* Simple materials.

-**Note** More supported shapes, lights, textures and texture mapping algorithms may very well be added in the future.
+**Note** More supported shapes, lights, materials, textures and texture mapping algorithms may very well be added in the future.
 The simple camera may be updated to support walking- and looking around like in an FPS-game.

 Supported Controls
 ------------------